-‘In This Place’ looks at family and home, connections and place, touching on issues of social and personal inertia within our environment.
+‘In This Place’ looks at family and home, connections and place, touching on issues of social and personal inertia.

-The ‘place’ is both mental and physical, where we put ourselves and where we are put, sometimes by others and sometimes by circumstance.
-What puts us there, what keeps us there, and do we want to be there?
-These are the central questions.
+Where a ‘place’ can be both mental and physical; a place we put ourselves and where we are put, sometimes by others and sometimes by circumstance?
+What puts us there, what keeps us there and do we want to be there?

 Life feels somewhat static in the housing estates of central Scotland; as the world changes, the lives portrayed here remain relatively still and immobile.
 Within this social landscape, movement has occurred—but only from one area that scores high in government statistics on deprivation to another.
 A simple bus ride across town.

 This is a personal yet universally relatable story of family, loss, love & survival set within a wider socio-economic context.
 Against a backdrop of parental loss and limited opportunities, there is a glue that binds the original three children together now as adults—living in similar flats, in the same area—intertwined and interdependent as they were as children in 1994.
 The family renews; it endures.

 'In This Place' (2016/17) updates the lives from the work ‘Family’ (1994), a series of images of the photographer’s sister and her children.